gto76/python-cheatsheet/pdf/README.md

 * 37% for the red text and function names (they use their own red).
 * 60% for the blue text and the text in the contents (it uses its own blue), but leave color of decorators and the `>>>` intact.
 * 58% for the comments.
-* Individually change brightness of every comment line that starts with: `# $ pip3 install ...` and of comments in basic script template to 57%, by adding `color: hsla(0, 0%, 57%, 1);` to their element.style.
+* Individually change brightness of every comment line that starts with: `# $ pip3 install` and of comments in basic script template to 57%, by adding `color: hsla(0, 0%, 57%, 1);` to their element.style.
 * Select 'Print...' with destination 'Save as PDF', paper size 'A4', 'Default' margins (top 10mm, right 9.5mm, bottom 8mm and left 10mm), 'Default' scale and no headers and footers and save (the document should be 51 pages long with last page empty).
 * Check if plots were rendered correctly.